 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

+Developing and running a SeqAPASS query: Level 1

+To begin working with the SeqAPASS tool [1], first navigate to seqapass.epa.gov.
+Existing users can select the login button to your account, new users can create an account by selecting the link on the home page [2].

+Establishing shot of talent working on a computer.

+SCREEN: SeqAPASS account is being logged in.
+TXT: https://seqapass.epa.gov/seqapass

-first navigate to seqapass.epa.gov.
-Existing users can select the l buttonyour After logging in to the SeqAPASS tool, navigate to the Request SeqAPASS Run Tab.
+After logging in to the SeqAPASS tool, navigate to the Request SeqAPASS Run Tab.
 Prior to conducting an analysis, users must first identify a protein of interest and a targeted or sensitive species by reviewing the existing literature or pre-existing data.
 SeqAPASS includes several helpful resources to help users identify protein targets, these can be accessed by clicking the drop-down buttons under Identify a Protein Target [3].

-‘Request SeqAPASS Run’ is being clicked, followed by ‘drop down’ menus.
-Users can also enter protein accessions directly by selecting a typing the protein of interest in the protein accession box.
-Once a protein is selected, sinitiate . .
+SCREEN: ‘Request SeqAPASS Run’ is being clicked, followed by ‘drop down’ menus

+Once a protein target is identified, click either By Species or By Accession under Compare Primary Amino Acid Sequences.
+Use the By Species selection to type or select from a list of species to choose the protein target.
+Users can also enter protein accessions directly by selecting By Accession a typing the protein of interest in the protein accession box.
+For this example, we will be analyzing conservation of the Mu-opioid receptor by entering the protein accession.
+Once a protein is selected, select Request Run to initiate the query.

+SCREEN: Protein target is being selected by entering accession number (ACM90349.1).
+Query is being submitted.

 Once your query has been submitted, select the SeqAPASS Run Status tab at the top of the page to view the status of the submitted run.
 The time to completion will depend on current tool usage,

-.
-You can also views on this page.
+SCREEN: and ‘SeqAPASS Run Status’ is being selected.

+In the View SeqAPASS Reports tab, all runs conducted under a given account are listed.
+Select the query protein of interest and how the report will be viewed.
+By default, select View Report to view data in the web browser and click Request Selected Report to open the Level 1 Query Protein Information page and view results.
+You can also view data customization options, visualizations, and summary reports on this page.